lazavgeridis/Neural-Style-Transfer/README.md

 The generated image is initialized to a percentage of white noise (fixed at 99%) before being fed to the ConvNet.
 The optimizer of choice in this implemetation is the [Adam Optimizer](https://arxiv.org/abs/1412.6980), insted of the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which is what the authors used.
 As a result, the parameters of the algorithm required some tuning to obtain good results.
-In particular, after some trial and error, we ended up on the following:
+In particular, we experimented with different values of `content weight`, `style weight` and `learning rate`.
+After some trial and error, we ended up on the
+following:
 ```
 content weight (a) = 5
 style weight (b)   = 50000/100000